 5 Built-in Tools to Use When Troubleshooting Windows Problems

-Learn about five powerful built-in Windows tools—Event Viewer, Task Manager, Resource Monitor, Command Prompt, and PowerShell—that help troubleshoot and fix system issues with ease.
+In this guide, we’ll explore five essential Windows tools—Event Viewer, Task Manager, Resource Monitor, Command Prompt, and PowerShell—and how they can help you keep your system running smoothly.

 Windows has become more stable in recent years, especially with Windows 11, which offers a smooth and safe upgrade process.
 But like any operating system, issues can still arise.
 Fortunately, Microsoft includes several built-in troubleshooting tools that make diagnosing and resolving problems easier than ever.
 Here are five essential tools you should know about.